Sign In with OAuth Providers

 - Creates or updates the user in your Nhost database

-- Redirects to your client application at the
+- Redirects to your client application with

 4. Handle the Redirect